Delaware Wetlands logo

 Many tidal wetlands also suffered from things like low plant species diversity and low marsh stability.
 Some non-tidal flats were ditched, causing water levels in those wetlands to be lower than they would be naturally.
 Numerous depressions contained nutrient indicator plant species.
 This suggests that many depressions may have had unnaturally high levels of nutrients within them from pollutant sources.

-There are always ways for YOU to help wetlands!
+There are Always Ways for YOU to Help Wetlands!

 As you can see, wetlands in the Red Lion watershed are in poor overall condition and they need your help!
 You can manage invasive species on your property so that they don’t expand into nearby wetlands.
 If you need help identifying plant species, you can download the Delaware Wetland Plant Guide for free!
 Other important things that you can do are to preserve or restore wetlands and wetland buffers on your land.
 You can also incorporate nature-based landscape designs where appropriate, such as living shorelines, rain barrels, or rain gardens.
 Additionally, you can help curb effects of pollution by limiting use of fertilizers and pesticides on lawns and gardens, washing cars on grass, and properly disposing of pet waste and chemicals.